 While globalization has created many opportunities and advantages for people and businesses, it has also led to serious problems including inequality (Carneiro & Traiberman, 2023), cultural erosion (Allred, Harris, Zaman, et al., 2022), and environmental destruction (Fischer, 2003; Karaduman, 2022).
-In this work, we aim to exclusively discuss the impacts of globalization on local cultures.
-Moreover, we argue towards striking balance and fostering local cultures from negative impacts of globalization.
-Finally, we make practical recommendations that are likely to bring about resilience of valuable local customs amidst inevitable trends of westernization.
+In this work, I aim to exclusively discuss the impacts of globalization on culture.

-2. Impacts of globalization on culture
+Impacts of globalization on culture